 The selected unaudited pro forma data as of December 31, 1997 and for the year then ended have been derived from, and should be read in conjunction with, the unaudited pro forma condensed consolidated financial statements included elsewhere herein.
-The unaudited pro forma statement of operations and other data reflect the L-3 Acquisition, the 1998 Acquisitions and the Offerings as if these transactions had occurred on January 1, 1997 for the statement of operations and other data.
-The balance sheet data reflect the 1998 Acquisitions and the Offerings as if they form a statement of operations and the 0fferings as if they had occurred on December 31, 1997.
+The unaudited pro forma statement of operations and other data reflect the L-3 Acquisition, the 1998 Acquisitions and the Offerings as if these transactions had occurred on January 1, 1997, for the statement of operations and other data.
+The balance sheet data reflect the 1998 Acquisitions, the Offerings and the contribution to L-3 Communications of the net proceeds of the Common Stock Offering as if they had occurred on December 31, 1997.